StatCan/NBL-CNB/docs/source/address_matching/run_process.rst

 Once setup above is complete the address matching process can be intiated.
 To do this we will run the files from the command line.

+1. Open the command prompt and ensure that you python environment is setup correctly with all of the list packages installed.
+2. Navigate to the directory that contains the data